-The higher education institution ensures an adequate level of academic and social support.
+The higher education institution ensures an adequate level of academic and social support (adaptation events for the entrants; updated information related to the studies, study plans, goals and objectives, outcomes and optional courses; consultation timetables; disabled and socially handicapped students can get financial support; etc.).
 However, there is no canteen in the new building.